nurnachman/TitanPad/README.md

 # Initial setup

-Start the keyboard from the main menu.
-You'll be taken to the standard Android input method selection dialog (hidden by default on Xiaomi Qin 1s).
-Set the mark on QinPad and remove it from the stock keyboard.
+Launch the app.
+You'll be taken to the standard Android input method selection dialog.
+Select TitanPad and deselect the stock keyboard.

-You'll need to do this after each version update.
+You'll need to setup after each version update.